Residues of manifolds: Residues and similar quantities

 Since the third term $|H|^4$ of \eqref{GW} can be expressed in terms of derivatives of $f$ up to order $2$, the highest order of derivatives involved in the integrand of \eqref{GW} is three, which appears in \eqref{GW_first_term}.
-Therefore the $f_{\ast\ast\ast}$-terms of the integrand of \eqref{GW} is given by
+Therefore the $f_{\ast\ast\ast}$-terms of the integrand of the Graham-Witten energy \eqref{GW} are given by